Guidelines for Examinees - YAELNET:

 Make sure you know in advance how to get to the test location so that you do not arrive late.
 If you arrive late, you will not be able to take the test!
 It is recommended that you arrive about half an hour before the time set for your test.

-1. An ID card: Teudat Zehut, or a valid driver’s license or passport.
-If you registered for the test using a foreign (non-Israeli) passport, bring that with you to the test.
+You must bring with you an ID card: Teudat Zehut, or a valid driver’s license or Israeli passport.
+If you registered for the test using a foreign (non-Israeli) passport, bring it with you to the test.
 Without one of these documents, you will not be allowed to take the test.
-Note: A student card is not an acceptable identity card.
+Note: A student card is not acceptable ID.

 It is probable that while you are waiting, other examinees who were scheduled for an earlier time will be taking the test in the classroom.
 Please be considerate and wait quietly.
 When a computer becomes available, you will be asked to come in and take the test.

 Do not bring mobile telephones, smart watches, earphones, or any other electronic device into the classroom.
 It is also forbidden to bring in dictionaries, electronic dictionaries or any other study aid.

 You do not need scrap paper or a watch.
 The allotted time will be shown on the computer monitor and if you need scrap paper, you may ask for it from one of the proctors.

 Before entering the classroom switch off your mobile telephone and put it in your bag.
-Bags should be stored in the designated cupboards or placed at the front of the classroom.
+Bags should be stored in the designated lockers or placed at the front of the classroom.
 An examinee found in possession of an electronic device during the test will be required to leave the classroom immediately and his test will be disqualified.

 During the Test